claresudbery/cbf-reference/tdd/test-double-examples.md

 # Don't forget transpilation

-Remember that every time you change the typescript code you have to recreate the javascript.
-So for instance every time you edit `source.ts` you have to run `tsc source.ts` again OR HAVE AUTOMATIC TRANSPILATION CONFIGURED ([instructions here](/tdd/typescript.md#automate-transpilation-in-vs-code)]).
+!!
+Remember that every time you change the typescript code, you have to recreate the javascript.
+So for instance every time you edit `source.ts` you have to run `tsc source.ts` again.
 The same is true for all the different typescript files (the ones that end `.ts` instead of `.js`).
-Automatic transpilation ftw.
+To avoid having to keep running the `tsc` command, [configure automatic transpilation](/tdd/typescript.md#automate-transpilation-in-vs-code).

+The clue that your typescript is not transpiled into javascript is when the test failure message references the javascript version of the file (`source.js` instead of `source.ts`) ... and you think "but I already fixed that code!"
+It's much better to have automatic transpilation configured - ([instructions here](/tdd/typescript.md#automate-transpilation-in-vs-code)]).